OCA/social/base_search_mail_content/README.rst

 maintains, including conversations with the person that raised the issue.

-A user may often want to find issues or tickets, based on the past conversations that were recorded, as much as he/she needs to search in their mail for past conversations.
+A user may often want to find issues or tickets, based on the past conversations that were recorded, as much as he or she needs to search in their mail for past conversations.

 This module will add dynamically a field 'message_content' to the search view of